Sin Chew Daily: Merger of parent companies

+Editorial stance

+Freedom House regards Sin Chew Daily as "fairly pro-Beijing" and said the newspaper published an article repeating state media narratives.
+Sin Chew has also published content critical of China, including information compiled from foreign sources.

 Controversies and issues

 Steven Gan's independent news site Malaysiakini began with a 20 November 1999 story criticizing the practices of Sin Chew Jit Poh.
 The newspaper had doctored a photograph of Malaysia's ruling party to remove Anwar Ibrahim, who had been imprisoned for corruption.
 According to BBC News, the Malaysiakini report led to "worldwide infamy" for Sin Chew Jit Poh, and the newspaper later issued a public apology.

 On 4 December 2009, Sin Chew Daily has apologised to the Federation of Hainan Association Malaysia president Foo Sae Heng for misquoting him in a news article published.

-On 14 May 2018, Sin Chew Daily offered an apology to PKR’s Rafizi Ramli over a report claiming he coveted the post of finance minister.
-Sin Chew Daily posted an explanation on its website admitting an error in its May 13 report claiming Rafizi “advised” PKR president Wan Azizah Wan Ismail to snub a Pakatan Harapan (PH) meeting on Cabinet posts after he was purportedly overlooked for the finance portfolio.
+On 14 May 2018, Sin Chew Daily offered an apology to PKR's Rafizi Ramli over a report claiming he coveted the post of finance minister.
+Sin Chew Daily posted an explanation on its website admitting an error in its May 13 report claiming Rafizi "advised" PKR president Wan Azizah Wan Ismail to snub a Pakatan Harapan (PH) meeting on Cabinet posts after he was purportedly overlooked for the finance portfolio.

+On 15 April 2025, in anticipation of President of China Xi Jinping's state visit to Malaysia, Sin Chew Daily published an illustration of the national flags of China and Malaysia on its front page.
+The Malaysian flag lacked the crescent representing Islam, Malaysia's official religion, drawing public criticism.
+The King of Malaysia, Ibrahim Iskandar of Johor, also rebuked the error through a post on Facebook as "unacceptable".
+Sin Chew Daily has since apologised for the error, rectified it on the newspaper's digital copies, and suspended both chief editor Chan Aun Kuang and deputy chief sub-editor Tsai Shwu San, who were cooperating with the Home Ministry in investigations.